wix-incubator/resolve-unpkg/README.md

 }
 ```

-To launch the unpkg links update via command line, run:
+To update the unpkg links, run:

 `resolve-unpkg [optional-config.json]`